 From Te Matawai Hut the track drops softly past the old hut site, then rises to the bush-edge knob where the turn-off to Girdlestone Saddle is indicated, 15 minutes from the hut.
 Ninety minutes more of steady climbing brings Pukematawai.
 Two minutes short of the top of Pukematawai, the Main Range joins from the S: a junction worth noting.
 The Te Araroa trail turns off here and is signposted.
 In the reverse direction, the Main Range carries on straight ahead at this point, while the ridge to Te Matawai Hut turns NW.

 From the top of Pukematawai, 20 minutes should bring Arete’s summit.
 There is a small moss soak on the Arete Ridge 100 metres E of the summit.
 Do not head directly to the Northern Crossing route from Arete without good visibility, otherwise you may end up exploring the hanging valley and waterfall on the S faces of Arete.
-The better route heads E along the ridge towards Dundas and Bannister for 6 minutes, where a slight rocky notch crosses the ridge.
-Here, turn S down the face to the Arete Bench and Tarn, with the Northern Crossing beyond.
-Intermittent metal standards may be found.
+The better route heads ENE along the ridge towards Dundas and Bannister for 6 minutes, where a slight rocky notch almost crosses the ridge from the R. Here, turn SSE down the face to the Arete Bench and Tarn, with the Northern Crossing beyond.
+Intermittent metal standards may be seen.
+The Arete Biv (DOC calls it a 2 bunk Hut) is easily found in good visibility, despite being painted green.
+In poor visibility, it will be found SE of the Arete Tarn.
 Fair campsites exist on the Arete Bench S of the Arete tarn.

 The summit of Lancaster is just off the Northern Crossing route, and the spectacular view from it makes the 10-minute side trip well worth while.
 Immediately to the S are the glacier-carved Waiohine headwaters: easy travel and good camping.
 Further distant; the Adkin – Holdsworth Range flanks the E, and the Main Range over Crawford bounds the W. In the far distance the rounded summit of Hector can be clearly visible on your fine day, with Kapakapanui and Kapiti Island lying further W again.